 Disclaimer: Mombasa Raha was one of my first-ever blog posts.
 I wrote it in 2006.
-Some of the information is outdated.
-I have kept the post almost in its original format, though, with some adjustments to the layout
+Some of the information may be outdated.

 “Mombasa raha” means “Mombasa joy” in Swahili!
 It sure is a place of joy!
 This vibrant coastal city is adorned with beaches, seafood and vibrant night clubs.
 It is Kenya’s top destination for sun, fun and partying!